odino/odino.github.com/source/_posts/2018-07-07-finding-where-that-ip-address-is-from-with-iploc.markdown

 <!-- more -->

-First and foremost, I'd like to clarify that this library is nothing but a CLI wrapper for the [ip-api.com](http://ip-api.com/), which does the actualy heavy-lifting for us.
+First and foremost, I'd like to clarify that this library is nothing but a CLI wrapper for the [ip-api.com](http://ip-api.com/), which does the actual heavy-lifting for us.

 Long story short, `iploc` is a very small utility that let's you lookup geographical